 Emperor Cyrus the Great with his Queen, Empress Amitis Shahbanu

 The elite force were known as “The Immortals” because they were kept constantly at a strength of exactly 10,000 men, every killed or seriously wounded member was immediately replaced.
 To insure loyalty, the original members of this “immortal” fighting machine were Persians by bloodline and trained from early childhood (age 7+).
 Not everyone could become one of the 10,000 since the training was very rigorous and hard both physically and psychologically.
-They also followed a strict adherence to the religion of the prophet Zarathustra and his teachings in order to respect life.
+They also followed a strict adherence to the religion of the prophet Zarathustra and his teachings in order to respect and value life.
 “The Immortals” were mainly used during the last stages of each battle as reinforcement by the order of the King of Kings to shock the enemies strategically.

 Arteshbod Pantea - Commander of the Persian “Immortal” Army